UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 ### Date: 26/July/2024
 ### Summary

-This document aims to provide useful information about the heat budget in ROMS and best practices after a long process of analysis of the model outputs.
-It not only show the Ocean Heat Budget (OHB) terms correspondence, but also what can't be correlated.
-The take home message is that there isn't an easy correlation between the diagnostic terms (DIA) and the averaged terms (AVG) because of the difference in the advection and time-stepping schemes, so they won't be proportional as they are provided.
+This document aims to provide useful information about the heat budget in ROMS and best practices following a lengthy process of analyzing the model outputs.
+It not only shows the correspondence of Ocean Heat Budget (OHB) terms, but also what can’t be correlated.
+The key takeaway is that there isn’t a straightforward correlation between the diagnostic terms (DIA) and the averaged terms (AVG) due to differences in the advection and time-stepping schemes, so they won’t be proportional as provided.
+Therefore, it is easier to use them separately.

 ---